Hussi503/Interview-Questions/Kubernetes/Day-1.md

 # 🔴 3.
 What is a Static Pod?

-**"A Static Pod is a pod managed directly by the Kubelet instead of the Kubernetes API Server.
-The pod definition file exists on the node itself, and Kubelet continuously ensures the pod remains running.
-Even if the API Server is unavailable, the Static Pod continues running because it is locally managed."**
+**"A Static Pod is a pod that runs directly on a node using a local manifest file rather than being created through the normal Kubernetes deployment process.

+Its primary purpose is to run critical system components that need to be available even if the Kubernetes API Server is down.

+In kubeadm clusters, control plane components like kube-apiserver, etcd, scheduler, and controller-manager are deployed as Static Pods.

+The Kubelet monitors the local manifest file and ensures the pod remains running.

 ---
 ## Why Do We Need It?